 Shonn is a finance executive with a unique background of over 21 years of experience as a Chief Financial Officer, private equity investor, and investment banker.
 Extensive experience in corporate strategy, strategic planning, mergers & acquisitions, sourcing and managing debt and equity relationships, annual and multi-year budgeting, financial planning & analysis, human resources, risk management, benefits, material contracts, information technology, and leading cross-functional teams.
 Deep industry experience in consumer products, restaurants, and food manufacturing with companies that have revenues from $10 million to $300 million.
 MBA from The Wharton School at the University of Pennsylvania and a Bachelors degree from the Haas School of Business at the University of California, Berkeley.

-As an Account Executive with Label Technology, Laurie is passionate about supporting her customers in identifying optimal packaging solutions for their products.
-She has clients in the food, beverage, personal care, nutraceutical and cannabis industries.
+As an Account Executive with Fortis Solutions Group, Laurie is passionate about supporting her customers in identifying optimal packaging solutions for their products.
+She has clients in the food, beverage, personal care, nutraceutical, and cannabis industries.

 Having previously worked as a Nutrition Specialist with Abbott, supporting the Pediatric Hospitals in the Bay Area, it became incredibly clear to Laurie how important nutrition is to development of our brains and bodies.
 Being vested in understanding the science behind how nutrition impacts our health and well-being logically lead her to the natural products space.